 Unlike some writers, I didn’t really realize I was a writer until late in high school.
 My original interest was in screenwriting, but after moving to L.A. for a while in my twenties, I decided to become a novelist instead and moved back to Oregon.
-My first novel series, Blood of Graces, began back in college as a terrible screenplay.
+My first novel series (which I'm working on and is upcoming), Blood of Graces, began back in college as a terrible screenplay.
 I’ve always been a fan of vampires, from Bunnicula to Forever Knight to Buffy to Twilight and beyond.
 So of course the first major story I tried to write had to be a vampire story.
 As a very young writer in college, my first attempt was not good.
 So, I saved the idea and came back to it after I’d developed my skills.
 After even more re-configuring and rewriting, Silver Sight (book one of the series) was finished.
 Blood of Graces is currently planned as a 5-book series, but I’ve got a lot of ideas for spin-offs as well.

 I’ve also got several stand-alone novels planned, in various genres, mostly of the sci-fi/fantasy and/or romance variety.
 My stories tend to focus strongly on the characters, their relationships and emotions, and I like to put them in awkward and awful situations to draw those emotions out.
 I love awkwardness in stories.
 It’s so very funny.
 And strange shifts in relationships, I enjoy those.
 Things that really bring out the drama, but also the humor, too.
 I have a tendency to drop humor in even when it’s not expected, and while the balance of humor and angst varies from story to story, it’s rare that I write a story that’s entirely one or the other.